uma-email/poc/README.md

 ## Authority boundaries, interactions and scenarios

-The CAZ protocol allows us to link identity providers with authorization services governed by different authorities that are not required to share information or collaborate.
+The CAZ protocol allows us to indirectly (through the client) link identity providers with authorization services governed by different authorities that are not required to share information or collaborate.

+The following scenarios demonstrate the conveyance of identity information from identity providers to authorization services across security domains.

 ### Identity federation scenario